Saimanoj-6154/Saimanoj-6154/README.md

-# 👨‍💻 Saimanoj Indrakanty | ECE Research & Development
+# 👨‍💻 Saimanoj Indrakanty | Electronics and Communication

-Electronics and Communication Engineering student focused on building **AI-integrated hardware systems**, signal processing solutions, and advanced electronic designs.

----

 ## 🚀 About Me